mw-orcl/Move_Improve/lab300/content.md

 ![](./images/vcn-summary-info.PNG)

+​

-​	12.
-Click View Virtual Cloud Network to see the details and what has been created.
+12. Click View Virtual Cloud Network to see the details and what has been created.

+![](./images/view-vcn-config.PNG)

 You will see a number of resources created including public, private subnets, default security list, default route table, and the gateways.

-![](./images/view-vcn-config.PNG)

 ![](./images/vcn-details.PNG)

 Below is a diagram of what has been created by the Networking Quickstart.
+All these resources were created in seconds.

 ![](./images/lab-architecture-created.PNG)